drunderscore/GTA-Research/Mission-Fail-Retry-Research.md

 }
 ```

-That's it, the mission restored it's state according to the cp that was saved on MF and with that we now know the general Mission Fail and Retry flow.
+That's it, the mission restored it's state according to the CP that was saved on MF and with that we now know the general Mission Fail and Retry flow.